idaholab/swift/doc/content/syntax/TensorComputes/Initialize/index.md

-# TensorComputes/Initialize System
+# Initialize System

-!alert construction title=Undocumented System
-The Initialize system has not been documented.
-The content listed below should be used as a starting point for documenting the system, which includes the typical automatic documentation associated with a system; however, what is contained is ultimately determined by what is necessary to make the documentation clear for users.

-## Overview

-!!
-Replace this line with information regarding the Initialize system.
+Tensor operators under this system are executed at the start of the simulation to set up initial values of tensors.
+Dependency resolution is applied to automatically sort the execution order of dependent operators.

 ## Example Input File Syntax